These DIY Polaroid Christmas ornaments make super easy DIY photo ornaments to add to your tree or give as gifts.

 How to Make Easy Polaroid Photo Christmas Ornaments

-This particular pack of wooden Polaroid shapes is no longer available, but these wooden Polaroids from Etsy look great and come in a wide range of sizes.
+This particular pack of wooden Polaroid shapes is no longer available, but these Polaroids from Etsy look great and are the perfect size.

 I painted each Polaroid frame white so it would look like the real thing.